- Go underground and experience a grotesquely beautiful monument to Paris's dead, constructed way back in 1788

 - See the neatly organized skeletons of six million former Parisians as you explore the ultra-creepy caverns

-Take an underground tour of Paris's grisly mass graveyard, where the bones of a staggering six million people are on macabre display.
+Take an underground tour of Paris's grisly mass graveyard, where the bones of a staggering six million human remains are on macabre display.
 Wandering these corridors is a fantastically eerie experience, and you'll learn all about life (and death) in 18th-century Paris with the multilingual audio guide.
 Discover the dark side of Paris!

 In the late 1700s, Paris had a serious problem.
 Its inner-city graveyards were literally overflowing, causing nasty epidemics and annoying people who didn't like stepping over decomposing corpses on the way to buy baguettes.